Today, customers are not comparing you to the next Title Company.

-Today, Customers are not comparing you to the next title company.
-They are judging you based on their experiences with companies in completely different industries (Amazon, Zappos, Netflix, their Dentist or Doctor, etc.)
+Instead, customers are comparing you and the closing process to their experiences with companies in completely different industries (Amazon, Zappos, Netflix, their Dentist or Doctor, etc.)

 The way people prefer to communicate has been changing for the past 10 years as technology and social media have allowed for content and updates to be delivered as quickly as you can hit the "send" button on your smart phone.
 In the United States alone, according to Forrester Research, over 2.2 trillion SMS (short message service) Text Messages are sent per year, accounting for nearly 6 billion texts everyday.

 This is forcing businesses to change how they view communication and specifically, moving away from simply emailing, to sending text messages to customers... but in the Title Industry, people are not only wondering "how" to send texts (without needing to provide each employee with a company phone to send texts from), but "if this will actually help drive more sales" to the bottomline.

 Here's the 2 most common things we hear from title companies across the country:

 1- I want to be able text Real Estate Agents during the closing so they know what's going on (and maybe text the consumer as well).

 2- I don't want my team members to give their personal numbers away though - I don't want a shared office phone, and I don't know how texting will actually work because texting actually opens up one other mode of communication that my team will be responsible for replying to (when they are already stressed out about emails and phone calls).

 Since launching the CloseSimple Text Message feature, we've heard these two things over-and-over, and we've also seen how much text messaging and increasing communication can add to a title company during the title closing process... if it's done right.

 So if you are a Title Company and wondering how you can introduce Text Messaging to your customers, here are 4 Ways Text Messaging Can Help You Grow, without making life and business harder along the way: